angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 ### 2.5 Combo Pieces

-Although the deck is normally a "one card combo" there are certain other pieces needed to make it work it the most efficient way possible.
+Although the deck is normally a *one card combo* there are certain other pieces needed to make it work it the most efficient way possible.
 These are often cards that may have limited usefulness outside of winning the game.
 Normally decks have 1-2 raw card advantage engine pieces {{Ideas Unbound}}, {{Act on Impulse}}